General Agreement on Tariffs and Trade: Uruguay Round: 1986–1994

-GATT and the World Trade Organization
+World Trade Organization

 In 1993, the GATT was updated ('GATT 1994') to include new obligations upon its signatories.
 One of the most significant changes was the creation of the World Trade Organization (WTO).
 The 76 existing GATT members and the European Communities became the founding members of the WTO on 1 January 1995.
 The other 51 GATT members rejoined the WTO in the following two years (the last being Congo in 1997).
 Since the founding of the WTO, 33 new non-GATT members have joined and 22 are currently negotiating membership.
 There are a total of 164 member countries in the WTO, with Liberia and Afghanistan being the newest members as of 2018.

 Of the original GATT members, Syria, Lebanon and the SFR Yugoslavia have not rejoined the WTO.
 Since FR Yugoslavia (renamed as Serbia and Montenegro and with membership negotiations later split in two), is not recognised as a direct SFRY successor state; therefore, its application is considered a new (non-GATT) one.
 The General Council of WTO, on 4 May 2010, agreed to establish a working party to examine the request of Syria for WTO membership.
 The contracting parties who founded the WTO ended official agreement of the "GATT 1947" terms on 31 December 1995.
 Montenegro became a member in 2012, while Serbia is in the decision stage of the negotiations and is expected to become a member of the WTO in the future.

-Whilst GATT was a set of rules agreed upon by nations, the WTO is an intergovernmental organisation with its own headquarters and staff, and its scope includes both traded goods and trade within the service sector and intellectual property rights.
+While GATT was a set of rules agreed upon by nations, the WTO is an intergovernmental organisation with its own headquarters and staff, and its scope includes both traded goods and trade within the service sector and intellectual property rights.
 Although it was designed to serve multilateral agreements, during several rounds of GATT negotiations (particularly the Tokyo Round) plurilateral agreements created selective trading and caused fragmentation among members.
 WTO arrangements are generally a multilateral agreement settlement mechanism of GATT.

 Effects on trade liberalisation

 The average tariff levels for the major GATT participants were about 22 per cent in 1947.
 As a result of the first negotiating rounds, tariffs were reduced in the GATT core of the United States, United Kingdom, Canada, and Australia, relative to other contracting parties and non-GATT participants.
 By the Kennedy round (1962–67), the average tariff levels of GATT participants were about 15%.
 After the Uruguay Round, tariffs were under 5%.

-In addition to facilitating applied tariff reductions, the early GATT's contribution to trade liberalisation "include binding the negotiated tariff reductions for an extended period (made more permanent in 1955), establishing the generality of non-discrimination through most-favoured nation (MFN) treatment and national treatment status, ensuring increased transparency of trade policy measures, and providing a forum for future negotiations and for the peaceful resolution of bilateral disputes.
+In addition to facilitating applied tariff reductions, the early GATT's contribution to trade liberalisation "include binding the negotiated tariff reductions for an extended period (made more permanent in 1955), establishing the generality of non-discrimination through most favoured nation (MFN) treatment and national treatment status, ensuring increased transparency of trade policy measures, and providing a forum for future negotiations and for the peaceful resolution of bilateral disputes.
 All of these elements contributed to the rationalization of trade policy and the reduction of trade barriers and policy uncertainty."